ying-tang/help-documentation/_userguides/Box_Panel.md

 ### Finding the Help Documentation

 From your Box Panel dashboard, you'll see  a link on the Nav Bar (the rightmost link) called **Docs**.
 If you select that link, a Dropdown menu appears, with the options of **OpenStack**, or **Managed Hosting**.
-To view the Customer Help documentation for IBM Blue Box Cloud, select **OpenStack**.
+To view the Customer Help documentation for IBM Bluemix Private Cloud, select **OpenStack**.
 The Help page will appear.
 You can browse the documentation by category, or you can search, using the search bar.
 By hovering over one of the icons, you can see a list of articles within that topic area.

 ![ ](http://ibm-blue-box-help.github.io/help-documentation/img/Managed_Hosting.png)

 ### Getting Support

-**Note: For immediate support, you can call Blue Box Support at 1-800-613-4305 or email us at support@bluebox.net.**
+**Note: For immediate support, you can call Bluemix Private Cloud Support at 1-800-613-4305 or email us at support@bluebox.net.**

 In most cases, you'll want to open a support ticket to get support.
 By using a ticket, you'll have a record of the issue and the solutions taken to address your issue, complete with logs of your chat sessions with the customer support team.